Hryhoriv Uprising: Defeat

 On 12 May, Kliment Voroshilov was appointed responsible for suppressing anti-Bolshevik protests in Left-Bank Ukraine.
 He was authorized by Antonov-Ovseenko to act on his own, without waiting for orders from the government of the Ukrainian SSR.
 Regardless of this, Antonov-Ovseenko ordered all groups of the Ukrainian Front to move against Hryhoriv, so that his forces were surrounded: Nikolai Khudiakov from Odesa was directed towards Znamianka and Yelysavethrad, the 2nd division of the 1st Ukrainian Army of Lengenovski entered Cherkasy, and Pavel Dybenko was supported from the south by the troops of Alexander Yakovlevich Parkhomenko|Alexander Parkhomenko that were operating in the regions of Poltava and Katerynoslav.
 After the first clashes with the Red Army, Hryhoriv's troops began to surrender, disperse or return to the red command.
 On 19 May, a group of troops under the command of P. Yegorov defeated supporters of the Otaman at Kremenchuk, and the Dnieper war flotilla finally left Cherkasy.

 At the end of the month, Hryhoriv's main force was defeated at Kamianka.
-On 22 May, the Red Army seized the center of his movement - Oleksandriia, a day later Znamianka, and between 26-31 May, it retook Mykolaiv, Ochakiv and Kherson.
+On 22 May, the Red Army seized the center of his movement - Oleksandriia, a day later Znamianka, and between 26 and 31 May, it retook Mykolaiv, Ochakiv and Kherson.
 In Kherson, Hryhoriv's close associates, Horbenko and Maslenko, were captured and shot.

 Hryhoriv's supporters held Boryslav, Kakhovka, Nikopol in their hands for some time, attacking military transports going to Crimea and making raids towards Oleksandriia.
 Other Otamans continued to fight the Bolsheviks on a smaller scale.
 However, in June 1919, the Red Army command ceased to treat the Otaman as a serious threat, as only 3,000 remained under his command.
 That same month, Nestor Makhno met with Hryhoriv, proposing a joint fight against both the Reds and the Whites.
 Both commanders decided to join forces, but their agreement quickly broke down.
 Hryhoriv considered moving to the side of White movement and submitting to Anton Denikin, which the Makhnovshchina considered treason.
 Hryhoriv was shot and his troops joined the forces of Revolutionary Insurgent Army of Ukraine.
 However, the remnants of the group under the command of Yuriy Tyutyunnyk broke through to Podolia, reaching the units of the Ukrainian People's Army and then joining them.

 Hryhoriv's uprising disintegrated the Ukrainian Front of the Red Army and largely thwarted its command's plans to march to Bessarabia, join the region to the Soviet state, and then intervene in Hungary and extend the communist revolution to Romania.